uttrasey/weatherforecast/README.md

 ### TODO

+- Move API calls behind a node proxy
+ - can use browserHistory
-- Move API calls behind a node proxy.. need to hide the key and stop denial of service.
+ - need to hide the key and stop denial of service.
 - Add in better redux async support for failed requests etc
 - Add in support for failed locations (routing etc.)
 - Allow reloading of weather requests (currently they will cache)